Insider Career Guides

 Because cold outreach is highly inefficient, the tech industry is shifting toward dedicated referral marketplaces.

 • Guaranteed Intent: When you reach out to an employee on a dedicated platform, you know they are actively looking to refer candidates.
 You are not bothering them; you are engaging them in a service they signed up for.
-Browse verified referrers who have opted in.
+Browse verified insiders who have opted in.

 • Verified Identity: Scams are prevalent in the job market.
 People on LinkedIn or Reddit might claim to work at a top company and ask for money via untraceable payment methods, only to disappear.
-A high-quality referral marketplace forces employees to verify their corporate email address and LinkedIn profiles before they can accept requests.
+A high-quality insider marketplace forces employees to verify their corporate email address and LinkedIn profiles before they can accept requests.
 You know you are talking to a real employee.

 How to Craft the Perfect Referral Request